epiglotis/epiglotis/README.md

 # 💫 About Me:
-🔭 I’m currently working with React.js and Node.js
+🔭 I’m currently working with React.js.

 ## 🌐 Socials: